cldr-steven-matison/Streams-Processing-Hands-on-Lab/README.md

 ```

-The generated transactional events will be ingested in Apache Kafka.
+The transactions are generated in custom python processor in Apache Nifi and delivered to topics Apache Kafka.

 To kick things off go to [Module 0: HOL Getting Started](module_0.md).